This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 are medicines used to treat or prevent blood clots by thinning your blood.
 These medicines can be used to treat conditions such as pulmonary embolism or venous thrombosis.
 The medicines may be used to prevent deep vein thrombosis (DVT) or blood clots after surgery or long-term bedrest.

-- A nose bleed that lasts longer than 10 minutes
+- You have a nose bleed that lasts longer than 10 minutes.

-- A sudden, severe headache, or inability to move one side of your body
+- You have a sudden, severe headache, or you cannot move one side of your body.

 Take your anticoagulants safely: